Skip to content

 Explore

-To serve as a center for education, scientific research, and a demonstration of regenerative agricultural practices, highlighting the critical connection between land and ocean health.
-Ocean Hour Farm will provide a living example of sustainable agriculture and land stewardship – an integrated system where plants, animals, and people sequester carbon, clean stormwater, build soil and produce food and fiber for the community.
+Ocean Hour Farm is a center for education, research, and a demonstration of regenerative agricultural practices, highlighting the critical connection between land and ocean health.
+Ocean Hour Farm is a living example of sustainable agriculture and land stewardship – an integrated system where plants, animals, and people sequester carbon, clean stormwater, build soil and produce food and fiber for the community.

 Working With Nature

-Permaculture works with nature and considers earth care, people care, and fair share to create successful systems that are sustainable over a long period of time.
+Permaculture works with nature and considers earth care, people care, and fair share to create sustainable systems that last from generation to generation.

 At Ocean Hour Farm, we design with nature because it provides the best examples of regeneration and resilience.